A Compositional Approach to Verifying Modular Robotic Systems: Related Work

 \section{Related Work}

 This section discusses approaches in the literature that are related to our work.
-We have grouped these into Compositional Verification and Reliable Software Engineering (\S\ref{sec:CVandRSE}) and Robotics (\S\ref{sec:robotics}).
-Some of the cited work could fit into both of these categories, we added them to the most relevant category based on their main contributions and publication venue.
+We have grouped these into Compositional Verification and Reliable Software Engineering (\S\ref{sec:CVandRSE}), which covers work using assume/guarantee contracts; and Robotics (\S\ref{sec:robotics}), which covers work relating to specifying robotic systems specifically.
+Some of the cited work could fit into both of these categories, but we have added them to the most relevant category based on their main contributions and publication venue.